Dunning–Kruger effect: Measurement, analysis, and investigated tasks

 The main point of interest for researchers is usually the correlation between subjective and objective ability.
-To provide a simplified form of analysis of the measurements, objective performances are often divided into four groups, starting from the bottom quartile of low performers to the top quartile of high performers.
+To provide a simplified form of analysis of the measurements, objective performances are often divided into four groups.
+They start from the bottom quartile of low performers and proceed to the top quartile of high performers.
 The strongest effect is seen for the participants in the bottom quartile, who tend to see themselves as being part of the top two quartiles when measured in relative terms.

-The initial study by David Dunning and Justin Kruger examines the performance and self-assessment of undergraduate students in the fields of inductive, deductive, and abductive logical reasoning, English grammar, and appreciation of humor.
-Across four studies, the research indicates that the participants who scored in the bottom quartile overestimated their test performance and their abilities; despite test scores that placed them in the 12th percentile, the participants estimated they ranked in the 62nd percentile.
+The initial study by David Dunning and Justin Kruger examined the performance and self-assessment of undergraduate students in inductive, deductive, and abductive logical reasoning; English grammar; and appreciation of humor.
+Across four studies, the research indicates that the participants who scored in the bottom quartile overestimated their test performance and their abilities.
+Their test scores placed them in the 12th percentile, but they ranked themselves in the 62nd percentile.
 Other studies focus on how a person's self-view causes inaccurate self-assessments.
 Some studies indicate that the extent of the inaccuracy depends on the type of task and can be improved by becoming a better performer.

-Overall, the Dunning–Kruger effect has been studied across a wide range of tasks.
-They include fields like business, politics, medicine, driving skills, aviation, spatial memory, literacy, debating skills, and chess.
-Many studies focus on students, for example as they self-assess their performance after completing an exam.
-In some cases, these studies gather and compare data from many countries.
-Most of the studies are conducted in laboratories, but the effect has also been investigated in other settings.
-Examples include assessing the knowledge hunters have of firearms and large-scale online surveys.
+Overall, the Dunning–Kruger effect has been studied across a wide range of tasks, in aviation, business, debating, chess, driving, literacy, medicine, politics, spatial memory, and other fields.
+Many studies focus on students—for example, how they assess their performance after an exam.
+In some cases, these studies gather and compare data from different countries.
+Studies are often done in laboratories; the effect has also been examined in other settings, including assessments of hunters' knowledge of firearms and large Internet surveys.

 Explanations

-Various theorists have tried to provide models to explain the Dunning-Kruger effect's underlying causes.
+Various theorists have tried to provide models to explain the Dunning–Kruger effect's underlying causes.
 The original explanation by Dunning and Kruger holds that a lack of metacognitive abilities is responsible.
-This interpretation is not universally accepted, and many alternative explanations are discussed in the academic literature.
+This interpretation is not universally accepted, and many alternative explanations have been proposed.
 Some of them focus only on one specific factor, while others see a combination of various factors as the cause.